Twitter

 Welcome to the world of the ‘cultural perspectives’

-Students will choose two cultural perspectives and study one during term 1 and the other during term 2.
-Each course has one or two sessions per week and lasts around 6 or 7 weeks.
+Students will choose a cultural perspective per term and each course has one or two sessions per week.

 Teachers use their creativity, backgrounds and/or wider interest to design a cultural perspective course that appeals to students.
 Students must choose and stay on board their chosen cultural experience.
 It is not an opt-in.